 - Prepare the dough: Put flour in a large bowl.
 From the measured out water set aside about 3 – 4 tablespoons and dissolve the yeast in it.
 Add salt to the rest of the water, dissolve the salt in it and add to the flour.
 Finally, add the dissolved yeast.
 Using your hand combine all ingredients by kneading the dough until it is smooth and slightly sticky.
 Cover the bowl airtight with a lid or aluminum foil (the surface of the dough should not dry out).
 Set the dough aside to rest and mature for 24 hours at room temperature (at least 22°C / 72°F).

 - Stretch and fold the dough: During those 24 hours stretch and fold your dough every 8 hours (first time after 8 hours of resting and again after 16 hours of resting).
 To stretch and fold your dough first dip your hand in water.
 It will prevent the dough from sticking to your hand.
 Then push your hand deep under the dough, pull the dough to you and fold it over the rest of the dough.
 Repeat the process from all sides until the whole dough is folded and lies round and tight in the bowl.
-After each stretching and folding cover the bowl again, set aside and let the dough rest.
+After each stretching and folding cover the bowl, set it aside, and let the dough rest.

-- Shape a bâtard: Transfer the dough onto a lightly floured work bench.
-Gently stretch it out into a oblong shape.
+- Shape a bâtard: Transfer the dough onto a lightly floured workbench.
+Gently stretch it out into an oblong shape.
 Fold the bottom side over, a little bit past the middle.
 Fold the top side over to about the middle, slightly overlapping the just folded bottom side.
 Using your fingertips gently press down the seam, so that it forms a trench in the middle.
 Fold the top side again over the entire loaf and press down at the seam.
 Using the palms of your hands gently roll the dough back and forth to even it out.
 Make sure to even out the corners as well.
 You might want to gently pinch and stretch the corners to give it the finishing touch.

 - Meanwhile, preheat the oven to 485F/250C with the pot in it.

-- Take the hot pot out of the oven, let the dough fall out of the basket directly into the pot, cover the pot with the lid and put it back in the oven.
+- Take the hot pot out of the oven, let the dough fall out of the basket directly into the pot, cover the pot with the lid, and put it back in the oven.
 Reduce the heat to 240°C / 465°F and bake for 45 minutes.
 Let the bread cool on a cooling rack.

 Here is a really good Video, how to shape a bâtard.